Skip to content

 Key Takeaways

-Paying your staff is a crucial obligation in employment, and you will set up the amount of pay in your employee’s or worker’s contract.
-It is essential to get employees’ pay correct.
+Paying your staff is a crucial obligation in employment, and you will establish the pay in your employee’s contract.
+It is essential to get the employees’ pay correct.
 This includes any necessary deductions you might need to make from this.
-You are legally required to provide your employee and workers with a payslip detailing this type of information.
+You are legally required to provide your employees with a payslip detailing this type of information.
 For example, you should describe their gross salary, net salary, and deductions such as tax and national insurance.
 You may also wish to detail other things, such as their tax code.

 If you need help understanding what to include in a payslip in England and Wales, our experienced employment lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
+For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions